evancz/guide.elm-lang.org/get_started.md

   `elm-reactor --port=8123` to get things to run at `http://localhost:8123`.
 - `--address` lets you replace `localhost` with some other address.
-For example, you may want to use `elm-reactor --address=0.0.0.0` if you want to try out an Elm program on a mobile divice through your local network.
+For example, you may want to use `elm-reactor --address=0.0.0.0` if you want to try out an Elm program on a mobile device through your local network.

 ## elm-make